 Source for these products (Recommended place to purchase to support this free information):

 *Do not use in the presence of live plants or many delicate invertebrates, including shrimps, some crabs, urchins, & more

 USE: Neomycin (a Aminoglycoside) is a broad spectrum antibiotic that is effective for aerobic gram-positive, some gram-negative such as Aeromonas of the gut, and occasionally Mycobacterium tuberculosis (Mycobacterium marinum), which is neither Gram-positive nor Gram-negative due to high lipid content in its wall.

 Effective for some Gram-negative bacteria- Open red sores or ulcerations, intestinal infections, fin and tail damage.
 As noted, Neomycin can be effective for wounds, ulcerations, or large sores, however I have found best results when used in combination with Triple Sulfa for such issues (used in a fish bath at double dose can also yield better results).

 In severe cases where fins and tail are eaten away- treat with Kanamycin for this.

-Neomycin is ineffective against fungi, yeast and viruses.
+Aminoglycosides such as Neomycin are mostly ineffective against anaerobic bacteria, fungi, yeast, and viruses.